Advanced-Rocketry/AdvancedRocketry/XML_CONFIG_README.txt

 ------------------------------------------------------------------------------------------------------------------------------

-The "orbitalTheta" tag specifes the angle of the plane on which the planet rotates around the star or it's host planet, 90 will cause the planet or sun to rise and set in the north and south (the planet would orbit such that it would pass over both poles) whereas 0 with be the normal procession (like orbit over the equator)
+The "orbitalPhi" tag specifes the angle of the plane on which the planet rotates around the star or it's host planet, 90 will cause the planet or sun to rise and set in the north and south (the planet would orbit such that it would pass over both poles) whereas 0 with be the normal procession (like orbit over the equator)

 Max: 360
 Default: 0